paigeberliner/python-p3-v2-final-project-template/README.md

 Marketplace CLI Application

-Overview: This is a command-line interface (CLI) application built with Python.
+Overview: This project is a python application that includes a command-line interface (CLI).
 Users can interact with the application through their terminal to perform various actions such as searching for listings, creating a user profile, creating listings for items they want to sell, and deleting their own listings.
 All data is stored in a SQLite database and managed using SQL queries executed within the Python application.

 Features:
 - List users seling items